 - FUNGUS KINGDOM: The fungus kingdom contains 8 phyla.

 Humans are part of the animal kingdom taxonomy.
-Next, we belong to the chordata phylum which have these four common characteristics: a notochord, a dorsal hollow nerve cord, pharyngeal slits, and a post-anal tail.
+Next, we belong to the Chordata phylum which has these four common characteristics: a notochord, a dorsal hollow nerve cord, pharyngeal slits, and a post-anal tail.

-Another example from the animal kingdom is the arthropoda phylum which are invertebrates animal with exoskeletons.
+Another example from the animal kingdom is the Arthropoda phylum which is an invertebrates animal with exoskeletons.
 For example, all insects, spiders, crustaceans belong to this phylum.